Bank of America savings bonus

 Should I open a Bank of America savings account?

-Overall, the Bank of America Advantage Savings account is a competitive option among brick-and-mortar banks.
-If you’re comfortable banking solely online, there are many options for accounts that charge no fees and offer better interest rates, but you’ll sacrifice branch access and in-person service.
+There are many options for accounts that charge no fees and offer better interest rates, if you’re comfortable banking solely online.
+But you’ll sacrifice branch access and in-person service.